Skip to content

 Not a Fantasy

-93.2% of American adults fail to meet optimal cardiometabolic health markers.
-The Superhuman is not transhumanism — it is Aristotle's eudaimonia: a human actually operating at capacity.
-When restoration to baseline is this rare, the radical act is becoming fully human.
+You already sense that 'normal' is not normal.
+The data confirms it: 93.2% of American adults fail to meet optimal cardiometabolic health markers.
+The Superhuman is not transhumanism — it is what Aristotle called eudaimonia: a human actually operating at capacity.
+You are not trying to go beyond human.
+You are reclaiming what was always yours.

 March 11, 20269 min